 “What most people said is, ‘those things are being done right now,’” affirmed John Hooper, an opponent of the Greater Buena Vista GBD, echoing Carrel.
 “The committee didn’t have a convincing argument for me.”

 That GBD proposal, which would have covered parts of the Haight, died in January.

 The Mission Dolores GBD still has a long way to go.
-A forthcoming “weighted” vote — homeowners with more property, who would be taxed more, get more sway — requires 30 percent of respondents vote to tax themselves.
-That would kick off a second weighted vote that would require a majority in order to pass.
+A forthcoming “weighted” vote — homeowners with more property, who would be taxed more, get more sway — requires 30 percent of respondents to vote to tax themselves.
+That would kick off a second weighted vote that would require a majority vote to pass.
 It would then require the approval of the Board of Supervisors.